Anna McGirr

 About

-Anna McGirr is an emerging cinematographer and artist based in Gadigal, with a dynamic cross-disciplinary practice in narrative film, documentary, art, theatre, and animation.
-She completed a Bachelor of Fine Arts (Hons) at the Victorian College of the Arts in 2021 and a Masters in Cinematography at the Australian Film Television and Radio School in 2023.
+Anna McGirr is a cinematographer and movement based artist working in Gadigal, with a dynamic cross-disciplinary practice in narrative film, documentary, art, theatre, and animation.
+They completed a Bachelor of Fine Arts (Hons) at the Victorian College of the Arts in 2021 and a Masters in Cinematography at the Australian Film Television and Radio School in 2023.

 Anna’s work focuses on projects with female, queer, and non-binary crews and stories, and she has a particular interest in social outreach work supporting marginalized groups in Australia.
-She finds her passion in projects that explore truth and embody authenticity.
-She is interested in the female gaze and how camera can create subjectivity as an extension of the human body.
-Her moving image work and installations have been exhibited in multiple group shows in Naarm including at the George Paton Gallery, BLINDSIDE, Buxton Contemporary and Craft Victoria.
+They finds their passion in projects that explore truth and embody authenticity.
+They are interested in the female gaze and how camera can create subjectivity as an extension of the human body.
+Anna’s moving image work and installations have been exhibited in multiple group shows in Naarm including at the George Paton Gallery, BLINDSIDE, Buxton Contemporary and Craft Victoria.